 I’m a science writer, photographer, and writing instructor who explores the wonders of nature—its mechanisms and madnesses.
-For two decades, I’ve been writing and creating stories that center on biological science, evolutionary processes, and conservation.
-My writing, photographs, and video footage have been published in leading and worthwhile outlets from the BBC to Wild Earth.
+For nearly three decades, I’ve been writing stories and creating images that center on scientific expeditions and conservation.

 I spend a lot of time asking scientists: How does that work?
 How do you know?
 What’s that mean?
 Can you say that again, this time nice and slow?